Cloudxtreme/packer-builder-googlecompute/README.md

 Type: `googlecompute`

-The `googlecompute` build is able to create new images for use with [Google Compute](https://cloud.google.com/products/compute-engine).
+The `googlecompute` builder is able to create new images for use with [Google Compute](https://cloud.google.com/products/compute-engine).

 ## Install